 We probably have those days when we felt like throwing our resignation letter and walking out of our salaried job, perhaps due to an unreasonable boss or intolerable co-workers.

 You might think that being your own boss means not having to deal with people you don’t like.
-Unfortunately, unless your business does not involve hiring staff, or does not have real customers, or do not require working with vendors or partners, you would still have to interact with and perhaps work closely with individuals, some of whom you might find annoying.
+Unfortunately, unless your business does not involve hiring staff, does not have real customers, or does not require working with vendors or partners, you would still have to interact with and perhaps work closely with individuals, some of whom you might find annoying.

 And if you’re leaving your job so you don’t have to do irritating tasks given to you, then you might have lots more of them to do as a boss.
 There is paperwork, teething issues with operations, negotiations and interviews, and a whole set of ‘chores’ that you might not realise are an unavoidable part of running a business.